-2. Court Decisions on Public Participation
+I.B.2.
+Court Decisions on Public Participation

 Two federal court opinions have vacated U.S. EPA’s rules that denied meaningful public review of NPDES permit conditions.
-The Ninth Circuit Court of Appeals on January 14, 2003 held that certain aspects of U.S. EPA’s Phase II regulations governing MS4s were invalid primarily because the general permit did not contain express requirements for public participation.
+The Ninth Circuit Court of Appeals on January 14, 2003, held that certain aspects of U.S. EPA’s Phase II regulations governing MS4s were invalid primarily because the general permit did not contain express requirements for public participation.
 (Environmental Defense Center v.
 U.S. EPA (9th Cir.
 2003) 344 F.3d 832.)
 Specifically, the court determined that applications for general permit coverage (including the Notice of Intent and Stormwater Management Program) must be made available to the public, the applications must be reviewed and determined to meet the applicable standard by the permitting authority before coverage commences, and there must be a process to accommodate public hearings.
 (Id. at 852-54.)
-Similarly, the Second Circuit Court of Appeals on February 28, 2005 held that the U.S. EPA's confined animal feeding operation rule violated the Clean Water Act because it allowed dischargers to write their own nutrient management plans without public review.
+Similarly, the Second Circuit Court of Appeals on February 28, 2005, held that the U.S. EPA's confined animal feeding operation rule violated the Clean Water Act because it allowed dischargers to write their own nutrient management plans without public review.
 (Waterkeeper Alliance v.
 U.S. EPA (2d Cir.
 2005) 399 F.3d 486.)
 Although neither decision involved the issuance of construction stormwater permits, this General Permit addresses the courts’ rulings where feasible.

 The Clean Water Act and the U.S. EPA regulations provide states with the discretion to formulate permit terms, including specifying best management practices (BMPs), to achieve strict compliance with federal technology-based and water quality-based standards.
 (Natural Resources Defense Council v.
 U.S. EPA (9th Cir.
 1992) 966 F.2d 1292, 1308.)
-Accordingly, this General Permit has developed specific BMPs, numeric action levels (NALs), and TMDL-derived numeric action level and numeric effluent limitations in order to achieve these minimum federal standards.
+Accordingly, this General Permit has developed specific BMPs, numeric action levels, and Total Maximum Daily Load (TMDL)-derived numeric action level and numeric effluent limitations in order to achieve these minimum federal standards.
 In addition, the General Permit requires a SWPPP to be developed following specified standards and measures in this General Permit for implementation.
 This General Permit ensures that the dischargers do not “write their own permits” through discharger-requirements to implement specific BMPs, numeric action levels, and numeric effluent limitations, and SWPPP performance standards and information.
 As a result, this General Permit does not require each discharger’s SWPPP to be reviewed and approved by the Regional Water Boards.

-3. U.S. EPA Construction and Development Effluent Limitations Guidelines and New Source Performance Standards
+I.B.3.
+U.S. EPA Construction and Development Effluent Limitations Guidelines and New Source Performance Standards

-The U.S. EPA promulgated Effluent Limitation Guidelines (ELGs) and New Source Performance Standards (NSPSs) on December 1, 2009 to control the discharge of pollutants from construction sites (See 74 Fed.
+The U.S. EPA promulgated Effluent Limitation Guidelines and New Source Performance Standards on December 1, 2009, to control the discharge of pollutants from construction sites (See 74 Fed.
 Reg.
 62996, and 40 Code of Federal Regulations § 450.21.).
 These requirements, known as the “Construction and Development Rule” became effective on February 1, 2010.
 Following the promulgation of the Construction and Development Rule in 2009, several parties filed petitions for review of the final rule, identifying potential deficiencies with the dataset that the U.S. EPA used to support its decision to adopt a numeric turbidity limitation as well as other issues.
 The U.S. EPA finalized amendments to the Construction and Development Rule on March 6, 2014, resulting in the removal of the numeric turbidity limitation and monitoring requirements and clarifying changes in the U.S. EPA’s 2017 and 2022 NPDES General Permit for Discharges from Construction Activity (Construction General Permit) (See 79 Fed.
 Reg.
 12661 and 80 Fed.
 Reg.
 25235) pursuant to a settlement agreement to resolve the litigation.
 The U.S. EPA 2022 Construction General Permit was adopted and went into effect on February 17, 2022.

 a.
 Summary of Construction and Development Rule Requirements